aaron-schroeder/distilling-flask/README.md

 reality of things.

 Over time, I generalized the Dash app to accept `pandas.DataFrame` as input.
-This meansyou can view any activity data you want, as long as it is formatted correctly, using the `create_dashboard_df` function.
-This function has become the heart of the app, and it powers visualization of Strava data once the Flask app converts it from json into a `pandas.DataFrame`.
+This means you can view any activity data you want, as long as it is formatted correctly, using the `create_dash_app` function.

-Coming up, I'd like to set up pipelines that take running activity data from a variety of sources and filetypes, and displays the time series in a common interface.
-To that end, I've created a class to be used as column labels in `pandas.DataFrame`. `StreamLabel` keeps track of both the field name and the source of data streams.
-This facilitates a common, recognizable labeling system for data streams stored in `DataFrame` columns.
-I've created custom accessors for `pandas.DataFrame` and `pandas.Index` to work with `StreamLabel`.
+If you have a valid Strava access token, you can view any of your Strava runs in a dashboard powered by Plotly Dash.
+From there, you can save each run to a local database, and view the long-term effects of training in a training log dashboard.

 See the [Examples](#examples) section below to see how everything works.